Nov. 4-8, 2022

-The Santa Cruz river walk as an experiential metaphor for the Journey of Grief.
+The Santa Cruz river walk is transformed into an experiential metaphor for the Journey of Grief.

-Journey Through Grief is an opportunity to create and experience activated art installations along the Riverwalk as part of The 32nd All Souls Procession Weekend.
+Journey Through Grief was composed of activated art installations along the Santa Cruz Loop as part of The 32nd All Souls Procession Weekend.

 open 24 hours